Collab4Sloth/Documentation/doc/docs/Documentation/User/MultiPhysicsCouplingScheme/Problems/PDEs/index.md

 - Time Derivative Integrators (see $`F`$ in the equation (1)): `TimeDerivative`, `SplitTimeDerivative`, `HeatTimeDerivative`. **They are only used for transient problems**.

     === "TimeDerivative"
-        This integrator concerns the following mathemical expression:
+        This integrator concerns the following mathematical expression:

         ```math